facebook/react-native-website/cndocs/flatlist.md

 #### itemVisiblePercentThreshold

-Similar to `viewAreaPercentThreshold`, but considers the percent of the item that is visible, rather than the fraction of the viewable area it covers.
+Similar to `viewAreaCoveragePercentThreshold`, but considers the percent of the item that is visible, rather than the fraction of the viewable area it covers.

 #### waitForInteraction